bridgecrewio/checkov/docs/1.Introduction/Getting Started.md

   -l, --list            List checks
   -o [{cli,json,junitxml}], --output [{cli,json,junitxml}]
                         Report output format
+  --framework {cloudformation,terraform,kubernetes,all}
+                        filter scan to run only on a specific infrastructure code frameworks
+  -c [CHECK], --check [CHECK]
-  -s, --soft-fail       Runs checks but suppresses error code
+                        filter scan to run only on a specific check identifier -s, --soft-fail       Runs checks but suppresses error code --bc-api-key BC_API_KEY
+                        Bridgecrew API key
+  --repo-id REPO_ID     Identity string of the repository, with form
+                        <repo_owner>/<repo_name>
+  -b BRANCH, --branch BRANCH
+                        Selected branch of the persisted repository.
+Only has effect when using the --bc-api-key flag

 ```